All planning checklists

 Secure the primary accommodation.

-For larger groups, consider serviced apartments in Ancoats or city centre hotels like The Edwardian Manchester, a Radisson Collection Hotel.
+For larger groups, serviced apartments in Ancoats or city centre hotels like The Edwardian Manchester, a Radisson Collection Hotel, often handle hen numbers better.

 Complex·High impact